 We will refine the policy for centralized procurement of medicines and medical consumables and enhance quality evaluations and oversight to ensure that our people have full confidence in the medication they use.
 We will also improve pricing mechanisms for medicines, draw up a medical insurance catalog for innovative drugs, and support the development of innovative drugs and medical devices.
 We will refine the mechanisms for the preservation and innovative development of traditional Chinese medicine (TCM) and promote high-quality development of TCM programs and industries.
 We will enhance the systems for disease prevention and control and make coordinated efforts to prevent and control major infectious diseases.

-Government subsidies for basic medical insurance for rural and non-working urban residents will be raised by a further 30 yuan per person, and subsides for basic public health services will be increased by 5 yuan per person.
+Government subsidies for basic medical insurance for rural and non-working urban residents will be raised by a further 30 yuan per person, and subsidies for basic public health services will be increased by 5 yuan per person.
 We will steadily advance the unified management of basic medical insurance funds at the provincial level and improve mechanisms for financing and adjusting benefits for basic medical insurance.
 We will further reform medical insurance payment models and promote tiered diagnosis and treatment.
 We will build comprehensive tracing mechanisms for drugs and medical consumables and step up supervision over medical insurance funds to see that every cent is spent on improving the people’s health and wellbeing.

 We will improve policies on social security and services.